Kayli/logspub/dev-cloud.md

   - lambda
     - time limit of 15 minutes per function
     - runs on ephemeral containers behind the scenes
+    - it is possible to set concurrency limits on individual aws lambda functions

 ## vendor neutral